polkadot-fellows/RFCs/text/0031-corejam.md

 fn apply_refine(item: WorkItem) -> WorkResult;
 ```

-The amount of weight used in executing the `refine` function is noted in the `WorkResult` value, and this is used later in order to help apportion on-chain weight (for the Join-Accumulate process) to the Work Classes whose items appear in the Work Packages.
+The amount of weight used in executing the `refine` function is noted in the `WorkResult` value, and this is used later in order to help apportion on-chain weight (for the Join-Accumulate process) to the Servicees whose items appear in the Work Packages.

 ```rust
 /// Secure refrence to a Work Package.